AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-sql-calc-column.md

 ---
 # Create a SQL Calculated Column

-This topic outlines the purpose and uses of the **Calculation** column type that can be added to tables using the [Data Warehouse Manager](../data-warehouse-mgr/tour-dwm.md).
+This topic outlines the purpose and uses of the **Calculation** [!UICONTROL Column type]: that can be added to tables using the [Data Warehouse Manager](../data-warehouse-mgr/tour-dwm.md).
 Below is an explanation of what SQL calculations do, why they are used, the process for creating a SQL calculation, and two examples.

 **Explanation**